 You may be wondering what it takes to create a killer website.
-What do you need to turn your online storefront into a marketing machine that gets results?
-How do you get people to visit your website where they can discover your offerings and start doing business with you?
+How do you turn your online storefront into a marketing machine that gets results?
+What's the secret to attracting visitors to your website where they can discover who you are and how you can solve their problems?

-One of the easiest ways to get more visitors is to create lots of industry related content with a blog.
+One of the easiest ways to generate traffic is by creating lots of industry related content with a blog.
 The more you post, the more traffic you’ll get, provided you do it the right way.
 Follow these 5 blogging tips to attract more visitors to your website and grow your online presence.

-Think about the answers your ideal customer searches for related to your industry, and craft your title around those thoughts.
+Think about the answers your ideal customer would search for related to your industry, and craft your title around those thoughts.
 Using keywords and clever (but concise) wording can make your content stand out from thousands of competing knowledge resources.

 Choosing a compelling title may be the difference it takes to keep from being overlooked.
 It serves one purpose: to get people to click through and visit your website.
 Make it enticing!